 2004

-Less than an hour after the gates opened at 5:00 a.m., rain began to fall delaying the start of the race.
-The rain fell off and on until 10:32 a.m.
+Less than an hour after the gates opened at 5:00 a.m.
+EST, rain began to fall, delaying the start of the race.
+The rain fell on and off until 10:32 a.m.
 After the track was dried, the race began at 1:10 p.m.
+EST (2:10 EDT).

-On the 22nd lap, a light rain started falling, and the yellow came out.
-After six yellow laps, the red flag was displayed, and the cars returned to the pits.
+On lap 22, a light rain started falling, and the yellow flag was put out.
+After six caution laps, the red flag was displayed, and the cars returned to the pits.
 Track drying efforts began, and the race was re-started at 3:30 p.m.
-On the 174th lap, a light rain began to fall, and the yellow flag was put out, After 180 laps were completed (20 short of the scheduled distance), the checkered flag was displayed ending the race.
+On lap 174, a light rain began to fall, and the yellow flag was put out.
+After 180 laps were completed (20 short of the scheduled distance), the checkered flag was displayed ending the race.

 The rain began to fall heavier, as a severe thunderstorm entered the area.
 An F2 tornado touched down just six miles south of the track, missing the Speedway and the thousands of spectators.
 Amid lightning, the victory lane celebration took place in the covered area underneath the Pagoda.